-FitzRoy’s name is forever associated with—and has been eclipsed by—Darwin’s.
-The poor man has received something of a bad press over the years.
-He is remembered as a bad-tempered, religious fundamentalist who refused to see the self-evident truth of evolution, despite having travelled the world for five years in the company of Charles Darwin.
-He is remembered as the man who marched up and down waving the Bible at the legendary 1860 Oxford evolution debate.
-He is remembered as the man who, when it all became a bit too much, took a razor to his throat and ended it all.
+Robert FitzRoy’s name will forever be associated with Charles Darwin’s.
+The poor man has received something of a bad press over the years, and is usually remembered in Darwin’s shadow.
+He is remembered as a bad-tempered religious fundamentalist who refused to see the self-evident truth of evolution, despite having travelled the world for five years in the company of Charles Darwin.
+Or as the man who marched up and down waving the Bible at the legendary 1860 Oxford evolution debate.
+Or as the man who, when it all became a bit too much, took a razor to his throat and ended it all.

 The rest, as they say, is history.

 His sense of honour and uncompromising morals were driving forces throughout FitzRoy’s life.
-Having captured four Fuegian savages on the previous Beagle voyage, he thought it only right to take them back to England to civilise them.
+Having captured four Fuegian ‘savages’ on the previous Beagle voyage, he had thought it only right to take them back to England to civilise them.
 His plan was to return them eventually to their homeland, where he hoped some of their newly acquired manners would rub off on the locals.
 FitzRoy soon rued his ill-conceived plan, which brought criticism from his superiors, but he saw it as a matter of honour to return the three surviving Fuegians as promised (the fourth Fuegian had died in England).
-Returning the Fuegians was the main reason for FitzRoy’s seeking command of Beagle on her second voyage.
+The prospect of returning the Fuegians to their homeland was a major factor in FitzRoy’s seeking command of Beagle on her second voyage.

 FitRoy’s strong sense of duty made him something of a perfectionist.
 The Admiralty’s main order for Beagle’s second voyage was to produce accurate maps of certain sections of the South America coast.
 FitzRoy’s perfectionism made him a stickler for accuracy.
-On one occasion, he returned many hundreds of miles to re-check some of his earlier readings that he had convinced himself were wrong (to the great consternation of Darwin and the crew, who were eager to be heading home).
+Towards the end of the voyage, to the great consternation of Darwin and the crew who were eager to be heading home, he returned many hundreds of miles to re-check some of his earlier measurements, which he had convinced himself were wrong.
 FitzRoy also bought two additional sailing craft during the voyage to enable him to make an even better job of the mapping work.
-In doing so, he exceeded his authority.
+In so doing, he exceeded his authority.
 The rebuke he received by post from the Admiralty drove him to mental breakdown, and he temporarily relinquished command of the ship.

 FitzRoy also, famously, held very strong religious views.
 To him, the words of the Bible were literally true.
-It must sometimes have been difficult for him to share a dining table with a convert to the new (and, to FitzRoy, heretical) geological theories of Charles Lyell.
-But FitzRoy saw himself as a man of science too, making his own natural history collections during the voyage (and, in the case of the famous Galapagos finches, labelling his finds far more accurately than Darwin, the man after whom they were later named).
+But FitzRoy was also a man of science, making his own natural history collections during the voyage (and, in the case of the famous Galápagos finches, labelling his finds far more accurately than Darwin, the man after whom they were later named).

 In later years, in his short-lived role as Governor of New Zealand, FitzRoy’s sense of justice made him a figure of hatred with the white settlers: he forgave a Maori chieftain who had massacred nineteen white prisoners during a land dispute, saying the whites had started the trouble.
 Outraged settlers burnt FitzRoy’s effigy in the streets, and he was soon dismissed from his post.